Fluids, tires, A/C, oh my!

 Simple checks of the pressures as part of your annual inspection can avoid the uncomfortableness of your church members having to take a trip with all the windows open because the AC isn’t working.

 When it comes to the safety and respect of all passengers aboard your church bus, the driver is their go-to person.

 In order to ensure the driver can easily see and access all he or she may need while in the driver’s seat, it’s imperative that you work to keep the driver’s compartment clean and uncluttered.

 Drivers need to address these questions before ever leaving the parking lot:

 * Do all my controls work properly?

-This information was originally published by Carolina Thomas.
-Read the original article.
-Carolina Thomas is a premier full-service bus dealer, offering a complete line of new and used bus sales, service, parts and body shop services to meet all of group transportation needs.
+This information is courtesy of Carolina Thomas, a premier full-service bus dealer, offering a complete line of new and used bus sales, service, parts and body shop services to meet all of group transportation needs, www.carolinathomas.com.